-

 Curriculum & Requirements

 When you major in Spanish you are opening your opportunities to a variety of fields in which proficiency in the Spanish language and knowledge of Hispanic cultures are desirable or required.
 Such fields might include international relations, business administration, government, social service and communications.
-In addition, students can prepare to teach Spanish at the elementary and secondary levels and in bilingual education programs through UNH’s foreign language teacher education program.
+In addition, students can prepare to teach Spanish at the elementary and secondary level and in bilingual education programs through UNH’s MAT in Secondary Education with a certification in World Languages.
 The undergraduate major also provides a basis for graduate study in preparation for scholarly research and teaching at the college level.
 When combined with coursework or a dual major in other disciplines, the major prepares students for work in Spanish-speaking areas of the world as well as in bilingual regions of the United States.

 Code | Title | Credits |